nmunro/nmunro.github.io/_posts/2020-05-01-cl-rock-paper-scissors.md

        (format nil "You entered ~A, CPU entered ~A. You loose!" player-choice cpu-choice)))))
 {% endhighlight %}

 I hope that you have found this tutorial fun and informative, if you spot an error please do not hesitate to get in touch, I do welcome corrections!

-Happy Lisping!
+If you want to take this further you can extend this to a variant of Rock, Paper, Scissors into Rock, Paper, Scissors, Lizard, Spock which you can read about [here](https://en.wikipedia.org/wiki/Rock_paper_scissors#Additional_weapons), happy Lisping!

 ### References